 After I got my first taste of P2P investing I realized I had to do a Lending Club review.
-Lending Club has been sweeping the investment world – and the borrowing universe – at the same time.
+Lending Club has been sweeping the investment world and the borrowing universe at the same time.
 And why not?
 It’s an amazing service!

-Who wouldn’t be interested in a financial facility that enables investors to earn more than the going rate on their money, while borrowers pay less?
+Who wouldn’t be interested in a financial institution that enables investors to earn more than the going rate on their money while borrowers pay less?
 To help you get a better picture I put together this Lending Club review for investors and borrowers.

 Lending Club is an online peer-to-peer (P2P) lending platform that takes the banker out of banking.
-Investors lend money directly to borrowers through the site, enabling both to benefit from the rate of interest that’s established for each loan.
+Investors lend money directly to borrowers through the website, enabling both to benefit from the rate of interest established for each loan.

-And just as important, the entire transaction happens online, eliminating the need for sometimes embarrassing face-to-face meetings that are common with bank loans.
-It’s a win-win as both investor and borrower benefit from the Lending Club process.
+And just as important, the entire transaction happens online, eliminating the need for sometimes embarrassing face-to-face meetings common with bank loans.
+It’s a win-win as both the investor and the borrower benefit from the Lending Club process.

-As of March 31, 2015, Lending Club has issued loans totaling well in excess of $9 billion.
-This includes more than $1.6 billion issued in just the last quarter.
+As of December 31st, 2015, Lending Club has facilitated loans totaling well in excess of $15 billion.
+This includes more than $2.5 billion issued in just the last quarter.

-With interest rates on safe, fixed income investments sitting generally at below 1%, Lending Club offers a real opportunity to get returns that are dramatically higher.
+With interest rates on safe, fixed income investments sitting generally at below 1%, Lending Club offers a real opportunity to get dramatically higher returns.
 In fact, you can get average returns of between 5.06% and 8.74% (do I have your attention now?).

-Those are attractive rates, but just so we’re clear, there are more risks with Lending Club investments than there are with bank certificates of deposit, and there are certain requirements that you have to meet as an investor.
+Those are attractive rates, but just so we’re clear, there are more risks with Lending Club investments than there are with bank certificates of deposit.
+Plus, there are certain requirements you have to meet as an investor.
 Remember, the higher the potential reward, the higher the risk.

 Depending on which state you live in, there are income requirements to invest in Lending Club.
 In most states it’s a minimum of $70,000 per year, though it may be higher in some states.
 Generally, the income requirement does not apply if you have a minimum net worth of $250,000.
 The platform also requires you invest no more than 10% of your net worth in Lending Club notes.